Use the helper script to monitor applications and operating systems on a Linux platform using open source Telegraf.

 - Run the helper script to update Telegraf configurations.

 -doption) path with the name cloudproxy-http.conf.
 See Sample Configurations for more details.
-For managed VMs, you might see unmanaged configurations, because of one of the following reasons:
+For managed vCenter Server VMs, AWS EC2 instances, or Azure VMs, you might see unmanaged configurations, because of one of the following reasons:

-- VM details are not available in vRealize Operations Cloud by the vCenter Server adapter.
+- vCenter Server VMs, AWS EC2 instances, or Azure VMs details are not available in vRealize Operations Cloud by the vCenter Server, AWS, or Azure adapters correspondingly.
 Wait for a minimum of one to two collection cycles after configuring the vRealize Operations Cloud vCenter Server cloud accounts.

 - An incorrect